atolab/zenoh-web/content/docs/overview.md

 - Provides a rich set of abstraction for distributing, querying and storing data along the entire system.

-- Provide extremely low latency and high throughput. ~~We also provide analytical and empirical comparison of zenoh’s efficiency against mainstream protocols such as DDS and MQTT.~~
+- Provide extremely low latency and high throughput. ~~We also provide analytical and empirical comparison of Zenoh’s efficiency against mainstream protocols such as DDS and MQTT.~~
 <!-- This last sentence feels out of place -->